Gosford Prisoner of War Camp 16

 Entertainment At Gosford

 As is made clear in Horst Rossberg’s account, prisoners at Gosford were able to choose from or participate in a wide range of entertainments.
-There was an excellent Concert hall which could be used for any large scale event and duplicated as a theatre or a film house.
+There was an excellent Concert hall which could be used for any large scale event and also doubled as a theatre or a film house.
 Prisoners put on shows and musical entertainments and, like their counterparts in Occupied Europe’s PoW camps, they had to play all the roles, male or female.
 Chess was a popular pastime and Karl Gilg, later an International Master and a chess player who had represented Czechoslovakia pre-war, was a prisoner at Gosford over three months in 1947 and well able to pass on a few good moves.
 Given the much increased freedom prisoners were allowed after the war ended, many people like Gilg were able to visit the similarly inclined, for example to play chess at Edinburgh Chess Club.
 If more inclined to the physical there were plentiful opportunities to play team sports in the sports field.

 Escapes From East Lothian Camps